HardlyDifficult/Tutorials/Outline.md

 ## Sprite Draw Mode: Tiled

-In the scene, update the SpriteRenderer to Draw Mode: Tiled and adjust the width so we can begin to design the level's platforms.
+Update the platform's SpriteRenderer to Draw Mode: Tiled and adjust the width so we can begin to design the level.

 Note: a warning will appear in the inspector and there may be visual artifacts which we will address below.

 <details><summary>How</summary>

- - Select the 'spritesheet_ground_72' GameObject.
+ - Select the "spritesheet_ground_72" GameObject in your Assets directory.
- - In the Inspector, under the SpriteRenderer component:
+ - In the 'Inspector', under the SpriteRenderer component:
-   - Change Draw Mode to Tiled
+   - Change 'Draw Mode' to 'Tiled'
-   - An option for width appears, try increasing this to about 10 (but don't change height).
+   - An option for 'Width' appears, try increasing this to about 10 (but don't change height).

 <img src="http://i.imgur.com/MIgzjdO.png" width=50% />